Hours

 UNBUNDLED LEGAL SERVICES

-A recent law (RPC Rule 1.2) now makes it possible for attorneys to offer limited legal representation (unbundled legal services).
+It is possible for attorneys to offer limited legal representation (unbundled legal services).
 This means that self-represented parties can hire an attorney for limited assistance in their case, such as temporary orders, support or parenting plan modification, settlement conferences, trials, etc. The Clerk's Office at the Family and Juvenile Court maintains a binder containing attorneys offering these services along with the areas of practice and the fees each attorney charges.
 If you are interested in obtaining limited assistance, ask the Clerk's Office to view the binder for Unbundled Legal Services.

 FOR ATTORNEYS who desire to be included in the list, please complete the PDF form or the WORD form for Unbundled Legal Services and return it to the Manager at the Clerk’s Office Family and Juvenile Court Division as soon as possible.